 In nature, the ecosystemic relations in which one organism benefits by causing harm to another are called “antagonistic relationships.”
 Antagonistic relationships arise because organisms have conflicting interests.
 For example, a tick might have an interest in feeding off the blood of a deer because this provides nourishment to the tick and thereby benefits him.
 This conflicts with the interests of the deer because part of her energy is siphoned off to feed the tick, and this can harm her by weakening her physical condition.
 The main examples of antagonistic relations are those in which one organism nourishes themself by harming another organism, in particular by parasitism or predation.

 There can also be antagonistic relationships within species, when the interests of individuals of the same species conflict.
 For example, in environments with limited resources, animals will fight to secure territory, mates, or social status within a group.
 Some animals eat members of their own species, including siblings and children.
 We’ll discuss these kinds of relations in the text on intraspecific conflict.
-There can also be antagonistic relations between males and females within a species, or between species, when their interests diverge.
+There can also be antagonistic relations between males and females within a species.

 Two main cases of interspecies antagonistic relations are parasitism and predation.
 Predators are generally bigger or around the same size as the animals they prey upon, while parasites are usually much smaller.1 Predators usually kill several or many animals in their lifetimes, and their interactions with each are short-lived, usually consisting only of the chase and the kill.
 Parasites generally spend their whole lives within a single host, who they usually don’t kill.
 The exception to this are parasitoids that only interact with one host who they eventually kill.
 An example is the Ichneumonidae wasp family whose females lay their eggs in a live host such as a caterpillar.
 The larvae subsequently consume their host, who they only kill when they are about to abandon the body.